fletchjp/CANCMDDC2/README.md

 The code now contains a number of significant developments from the version I was using for tests in early 2020.
 The most important of these is that I have introduced task management to control the actions of different parts of the code.

+There are now a series of further changes to reflect what is available.

+I have added long message capability using RFC 0005 after testing it on other Arduino modules.
+There is no code to use it yet.

+I have changed to use the new versions of libraries CBUS and CBUS2515.

+I have also introduced code for the 4 by 4 keypad as an alternative to the 4 by 3 keypad code.
+This is still under test.

+I am planning to add CMRI code to interact with a JMRI panel implementing a signal box.

 John Fletcher (M6777)

 ## Previous work